phil-rice/Phils-Blog/_posts/2015-11-14-Dealing-With-Combinatorial-Explosions-When-Unit-Testing-Type-Classes.markdown

 title: "Dealing With Combinatorial Explosions When Unit Testing"
 date:   2015-11-14 08:06:23 +0000
 ---
-My previous post when on scala test with type classes.
-I showed how an abstract class could be used, and then each concrete instance of the type class could inherit it.
+In my previous post when on scala test with type classes, I showed how an abstract class could be used, and then each concrete instance of the type class could inherit it.
 This worked really well with such things as Distance:

 {% highlight scala %}